hans-xu-wcar/Scripts-and-Automation/Boto3/VpgAutomationReadme.md

-# VPG Automation With Python 3 and Boto 3
+# VPG Automation With Python 3 and Boto3

 ## Requirements
 - Python 3 with Boto 3 Package